 - A new “Movies” tab within the app—a move that YouTube also copied in 2018.

 If your business isn’t on TikTok yet, this is your sign to get on it.
 The platform has an incredibly loyal audience that’s growing by the minute, and if you want to be part of it, you need to get your brand up there.
+Any TikTok you create and post, be sure to cross-post it to Instagram and Facebook reels and YouTube shorts!

 Here are some tips for making sure you’re ready: